DoubleGremlin181/DoubleGremlin181.github.io/_posts/2022-01-25-my-understanding-of-teamwork-in-the-analytics-workplace.md

 ## An evolution through the UC Davis MSBA Practicum

-<span class="evidence">This report was initially written as part of my coursework for BAX 462 - Practicum Elaboration at UC Davis.</span>
+<span class="evidence">This blog was initially written as part of my coursework for BAX 462 - Practicum Elaboration at UC Davis.</span>

 ![Teamwork Image](/assets/images/posts/my-understanding-of-teamwork-in-the-analytics-workplace/teamwork.jpeg){: class="bigger-image" }
 <figcaption class="caption">Photo by Nick Fewings on Unsplash</figcaption>